Monty/GemStone_daemontools_setup/GLASS_README.txt

 Two statmonitor processes are running.
 One monitors at 1-second intervals, the other at 60-second intervals.
 Their output is in stats/1-second and stats/60-second directories respectively.
-Running 'sudo /etc/init.d/statmon start' deletes 1-second stats older than 4 hours and 60-second stats older than 30 days.
+The convenience command statmon_purge deletes 1-second stats older than 4 hours and 60-second stats older than 30 days.
+You may chose to purge statmon files manually (or never).

 The directory GemStone_daemontools_setup contains the scripts that were used to create this GLASS appliance.
 You do not need to run them again.
 We've left the